Find Affordable College Courses

 Vincennes, IN

 The excellent associate degree programs at Vincennes University helped the school earn the #2 place on this year’s ranking of the best value allied health and medical assisting services schools in Indiana.
-Vincennes University is a fairly large public school located in the town of Vincennes.
+Vincennes University is a fairly large public school located in the remote town of Vincennes.

 The average tuition and fees for an in-state undergraduate at Vincennes University are $6,449 a year.
 While working on their Associate Degree, medical assisting majors at Vincennes University accumulate an average of around $20,396 in student debt.